Whiskey and Wealth Club's Whiskey & Wealth Club’s 2020 Cask Whiskey Buyer Report

 "New opportunities are fast emerging for those who want to buy into the potential of cask whiskey.
 The cask whiskey market is maturing like a fine Single Malt: age brings depth but also diversity and excitement."

 CEO, Whiskey & Wealth Club

-At Whiskey & Wealth Club we connecting individuals and funds with distilleries to create a wholly new business model.
+At Whiskey & Wealth Club, we are connecting individuals with distilleries to create a wholly new business model.

 Distilleries benefit by gaining revenue on immature whiskey stocks that have traditionally only been a cost for at least the first five years.

-Distilleries can access funding earlier, building a more resilient business and allowing the Irish and Scottish industries to meet surging demand.
+Distilleries can access funding earlier and build more resilient businesses and allowing the Irish and Scottish industries to meet surging demand.